-If an illness or disability lasts more than seven (7) calendar days, or if an employee is hospitalized before the eighth (8th) day of an absence, the employee should apply for State Disability Insurance (SDI).
+If an illness or disability lasts more than seven (7) calendar days, or if an employee is hospitalized before the eighth (8th)d day of an absence, the employee should apply for State Disability Insurance (SDI).
 Benefit payments received from SDI will be integrated with accrued sick leave and vacation.
-Employees must contact the Payroll Department, when they are notified of the amount of disability compensation they are receiving.
 The Payroll Department will then integrate sick and/or vacation (if available) time with the SDI benefits to equal the employee's usual gross pay.